-Once the transfer school receives the file and acknowledges the file, then ACC shreds the record.
-If there is no notification of receipt, the school's admissions team contacts the school, with understanding that some schools may not respond due to cultural differences and expectations.
+The transfer takes place with support of the school Admissions department.
+They send a Leaver's Form and then notify the Heads of Year about the new school address of the student, who locates the relevant file, and this is then sent recorded delivery by ACC.
+Once the transfer school receives the file and acknowledges the file, the ACC shreds the record.
+If there is no notification the school's admissions team contacts the school, with understanding that some schools may not respond due to cultural differences and expectations.
 The Admissions team will do all they can to find out where the student has transferred to, although that may not be possible in some cases.

-18.2.
+16.2.
 Incoming Students